Hero background

 Weekdays

-From Monday to Friday, your days are divided between clinical activities in hospital wards, observing procedures, and moments of support for the local staff.
+From Monday to Friday, your days are split between clinical activities on the hospital wards, observing procedures and supporting the local staff.

-Each day you will work alongside doctors and nurses in different units, from patient visits to prevention activities, with time set aside for discussion with coordinators to prepare the activities for the following day.
+Each day you'll work alongside doctors and nurses across different units, from patient visits to prevention work, with regular catch-ups with the coordinators to plan the next day's activities.

 07:00Breakfast and getting ready for the day

-08:00Transfer to the hospital and start of clinical activities in the wards
+08:00Transfer to the hospital and start of clinical activities on the wards

-11:00Observation of medical procedures or support for the nursing staff
+11:00Observing medical procedures or supporting the nursing staff

-13:00Lunch break and time to relax with the other participants
+13:00Lunch break and downtime with the other participants

 Weekend